awsdocs/amazon-s3-developer-guide/doc_source/storage-inventory.md

 + **Object lock Retain until date** – The date until which the locked object cannot be deleted\.
 For more information, see [Locking Objects Using Amazon S3 Object Lock](object-lock.md)\.
 + **Object lock Mode** – Set to `Governance` or `Compliance` for objects that are locked\.
 For more information, see [Locking Objects Using Amazon S3 Object Lock](object-lock.md)\.
 + **Object lock Legal hold status ** – Set to `On` if a legal hold has been applied to an object; otherwise it is set to `Off`\.
 For more information, see [Locking Objects Using Amazon S3 Object Lock](object-lock.md)\.

-The following is an example CSV inventory list opened in a spreadsheet application\.
-The heading row is shown only to help clarify the example; it is not included in the actual list\.

-![\[Screenshot of an example inventory list opened in a spreadsheet application.\]](http://docs.aws.amazon.com/AmazonS3/latest/dev/images/inventory-list.png)

 We recommend that you create a lifecycle policy that deletes old inventory lists\.
 For more information, see [Object Lifecycle Management](object-lifecycle-mgmt.md)\.